DeborahOsilade/Deborah-Osilade-Portfolio/README.md

 # [User Behaviour Prediction - Insurance premium default using R programming](https://github.com/DeborahOsilade/User-Behaviour-Prediction---Insurance-premium-default---R-programming)
 ### Project Overview
 Identifying Insurance Premium Payment Defaulters: Designing a strategy that a customer will default the premium payment, so that the insurance agent can proactively reach out to the policy holder to follow up for the payment of premium.
-#### In this project I,
+#### In this project ,
-1. Designed a pipeline that identifies that customer will default the premium payments.
+1. Identifies that customer will default insurance premium payments.
-2. Used Predictive modelling & Statistical techniques to identify customers that are a default customers.
+2. Uses Predictive modelling & Statistical techniques to identify customers that are a default customers.
-3. Created a deployment strategy on how to solve it

 ##### Skills and Tools: Cluster Analysis, Decision Trees, Regression, R, Random Forest, Xgboost